-As I mentioned before, I had just a few, like 2-3, T-shirts which were very special to me, and I decided to make a Tote Bag out of them.
+As I mentioned before, I had 2-3 T-shirts which were very special to me, and I decided to make a tote bag out of them.

-This is a great way to practice using stabilizer and build your confidence sewing with what can seam like a scary stretchy fabric!
+This is a great way to practice using stabilizer and build your confidence sewing with what can seem like a scary stretchy fabric!

 With a tote, you can feature just one special T-shirt on your bag, or even two – one on the front, and one on the back.

 A tote is also something you can use every day, and outside of the home to show it off.